smartboxchannel/EFEKTA-DOOR-WINDOW-SENSOR/README.md

 Yandex Money: 4100140180242

-Also you can buy an assembled sensor(sensor with case, magnet with case) -
+Also you can buy:

+fully assembled(only the reed switch) - $15.9

+fully assembled(reed switch, accelerometer, magnetic field sensor) - $19.9

 Contact: hello@efektalab.com